-Management is currently working with the application provider to implement security enhancements to the CRM system that will provide improved control over user access.
+Management has worked with the application provider to implement security enhancements to the CRM system that provide improved control over user access.
+These enhancements are subject to management's testing, which will be performed in the fourth quarter of fiscal 2023.
 We believe that these actions as well as other enhancements to our business process controls, both automated and manual, will enable us to remediate the material weakness.
 The material weakness will not be considered remediated until the applicable controls operate for a sufficient period of time and management has concluded, through testing, that these controls are operating effectively.
 We currently believe, although there can be no assurance, that the remediation of the material weakness will be completed by the end of fiscal 2023.

 Our Chief Executive Officer and Chief Financial Officer have certified in certifications furnished with this Quarterly Report on Form 10-Q that, to the best of their knowledge, the information contained in this Quarterly Report on Form 10-Q fairly present, in all material respects, the financial condition and results of operations of the Company as of, and for, the periods presented in this Quarterly Report on Form 10-Q.